HoracioDos/weewx-belchertown/README.md

 ## Credits
 * Thanks to Pat O'Brien for creating such a wonderful skin.
-* Also thanks to Tom Keffer and Matthew Wall for [weewx weather software](http://weewx.com) that I've been using for years.
+* Also thanks to Tom Keffer and Matthew Wall for [weewx weather software](http://weewx.com) that makes all this things possible.
-* Thanks more.